 Andrew started learning music at an early age from his father and mother who are also musicians.
 American-born Andrew won two Grammy awards for his classical guitar composition.
-Guitar legends John Williams and Christopher Parkening, Sharon Isbin, Jason Vieaux, and Japanese pianist Mitsuko Kado have all recorded York’s compositions.
+Guitar legends John Williams, Christopher Parkening, Sharon Isbin, Jason Vieaux, and finally Japanese pianist Mitsuko Kado have all recorded York’s compositions.

-Swedish classical guitarist, composer, and guitar teacher Per-Olov Kindgren started practicing music at the age of six.
-His work varies from Bach to The Beatles.
+Swedish classical guitarist, composer, and in addition guitar teacher Per-Olov Kindgren started practicing music at the age of six.
+His work also varies from Bach to The Beatles.
 Per-Olov Kindgren likes to characterize his compositions as wordless songs.

 French classical guitarist Emmanuel Rossfelder started music when he was five.
 At the age of 18, he won the Conservatoire de Paris competition.
-At the Victoires de la musique classique , he was declared as Instrumental Soloist Revelation of the Year in 2004.
+Moreover, at the Victoires de la musique classique , he was declared as Instrumental Soloist Revelation of the Year in 2004.

-Brandon J. Acker is a classical guitarist and lute, baroque guitar, and theorbo expert.
+Brandon J. Acker is a classical guitarists, lute, baroque guitar, and in addition theorbo expert.
 His most recent hobby has been running his famous YouTube channel, which has over 260,000 subscribers and 14 million views.
 The channel features instructional videos about early plucked instruments, as well as guitar lessons and videos of artistic performances.

-His passion for education led him to co-found Arpeggiato, an online music school with his wife.
+His passion for education led him of course to co-found Arpeggiato, an online music school with his wife.
 I have been following Brendon’s channel from the beginning.
-His guitar tip video about tremolo encouraged me to learn the technique.
+Moreover, his guitar tip video about tremolo encouraged me to learn the technique.